2018 – 2019 Cyber Corps Scholarships – via Iowa State University (ISU)

 Program participants will take courses in information assurance as part of their regular degree requirements.
-In addition, all scholarship recipients will become part of an SFS cohort group and participate in academic including taking 4 leadership courses (one per semester as listed below), and social activities throughout the year.
-The scholarship also requires a service commitment consisting of a paid summer internship after your first year and two years of paid employment at a federal agency. the four leadership courses are listed below.
+In addition, all scholarship recipients will become part of an SFS cohort group and participate in academic including taking 3 leadership courses (one per semester as listed below), and social activities throughout the year.
+The scholarship also requires a service commitment consisting of a paid summer internship after your first year and two years of paid employment at a federal agency.
+The three leadership courses are listed below.

 Graduate applicants should possess (or be receiving) an undergraduate degree in a relevant field, with a GPA of at least 3.2.
 The fellowship includes all tuition and educational fees, in addition to a $25,000 annual stipend.

 The application deadline for Fall 2018 is March 31, 2018.

 Download an application cc-application, or email firstname.lastname@example.org for more information.

 The Federal Office of Personnel Management has some information on the scholarship for service program.
 This page includes a list of frequently asked questions that may be of interest to both prospective applicants to the program and students currently in the program.